 Get Notification When A Terminal Task Is Done

-I prefer to use Terminal a lot to do stuffs, and I am sure most of you do.
-When I run a command that takes long time to complete, I check the Terminal constantly if the task is completed or not.
-Say for example, when I update my Arch system, I constantly check Terminal whether the command is completed or not.
-Not anymore.
+I prefer CLI mode over GUI to do most of the tasks in my Linux box, and I am sure most of you will do as well.
+When I run a command that takes long time to complete, I check the Terminal constantly to make sure whether the task is completed or not.
+Say for example, when I update my Arch system, I keep checking the Terminal to know whether the given task is completed or not.
+Not anymore!
 Today, I have stumbled upon an useful script called NotiFyre that notifies you with a pop up window when a Terminal activity is done.

 Get Notification When A Terminal Task Is Done Using NotiFyre